jonlpersson/ed-latimore/site/_posts/2023-11-19-expected-value-an-old-way-to-make-new-decisions.md

 The cost of parking outside your favorite breakfast spot is $3 (expensive, sure, but the numbers don’t really matter).
 The meter maid rarely comes by, so you could just skimp on paying the $3 most days.

-&nbsp;However, if you get caught parking without paying, you pay a $300 fine--and in this scenario, that money is due instantly, or you lose your car forever.
+&nbsp;However, if you get caught parking without paying, you pay a $300 fine–and in this scenario, that money is due instantly, or you lose your car forever.

 Real-life events inspire this example.
 When I was 23, I got a boot on my car.
 It cost $800 to get off, and I had to pay it all at once.
 Otherwise, my car would be towed to the impound lot (at additional cost), and each day it was there, it would cost me an additional $110.&nbsp;